Quetzalcoatlus: Taxonomy and material

 The assignment of remains to Q. lawsoni has proved more simplistic; a large quantity of similar remains were found together in nearby sites, 50 km from the Q. northropi locality.
 In total, 305 different fossil elements from 214 specimens are known, all of which are considered consistent with assignment to the same species.
-This is the most amount of remains assigned to any singular species of pterosaur.
+This is the most remains assigned to any singular species of pterosaur.
 The vast majority of the dozens of specimens are disarticulated individual bones.
 A few individual animals are, however, represented by associated remains; identification of these individuals was complicated by each bone being catalogued under a separate number, which was revised as part of the 2021 study.
 The most complete specimen is TMM 41961-1, which possesses the most complete skull as well as several neck vertebrae, much of both wings, femurs, tibiotarsi, two metatarsals, and one of the toe bones.
 It was one of the original specimens described by Langston in 1975, and in accordance with Langston's wishes and its completeness was designated as the type specimen.
-Two less complete specimens, TMM 42180-14 and TMM 42161-1, were also preserved in partial articulation, the former mostly composed of limb and neck bones whilst the latter consists of neck and skull bones.
+Two less complete specimens, TMM 42180-14 and TMM 42161-1, were also preserved in partial articulation, the former mostly composed of limb and neck bones while the latter consists of neck and skull bones.
 Beyond this, identification of individual specimens is difficult.
 Two other specimens are more loosely associated, and others may have belonged to a single individual but are too weathered to identify with confidence.
 In some cases two or three neck vertebrae were found in presumed association, and similar loose associations of one or two limbs bones are seen in several cases.
 Taken together, nearly the entirely skeleton is represented, with the exception of some of the back of the skull.
 Eight different specimens preserve various portions of the skull, together allowing for a rather complete picture (excepting a portion of the back of the skull), and similarly the entire mandible is represented when cross-referencing four specimens.
 All nine neck vertebrae are known, and most torso vertebrae are known through the preservation of the notarium and synsacrum, structures consisting of several fused vertebrae in ornithocheiroid pterosaurs; it is unknown how many unfused vertebrae may have existed between these structures.
 Every single bone in the arm is known from at least one complete specimen, and the hindlimbs and pelvis are also more or less all present, though the femur and pelvis suffer from poor preservation.
-In 2025, Quetzalcoatlus was suggested to be polyphyletic with 'Quetzalcoatlus' lawsoni not being sister to Quetzalcoatlus nothropi.
+In 2025, Quetzalcoatlus was suggested to be polyphyletic with Quetzalcoatlus lawsoni not being sister to Quetzalcoatlus northropi.